dzaima/CBQN/README.md

   running on the above x86-64 system, compiled with CCFLAGS=-m32 AArch64 ARMv8-A (within Termux on Android 8):
-  using a `lf=-landroid-spawn` make arg after `pkg install libandroid-spawn` to get •SH to work clang 15.0.4 libffi 3.4.4 (structs were broken as of 3.4.3)
+  using a `lf=-landroid-spawn` make arg after `pkg install libandroid-spawn` to get •SH to work clang 15.0.7 libffi 3.4.4 (structs were broken as of 3.4.3)
   replxx: clang++ 15.0.4
 ```
-Additionally, CBQN is known to compile as-is on macOS, but Windows requires [WinBQN](https://github.com/actalley/WinBQN) to set up an appropriate build environment.
+Additionally, CBQN is known to compile as-is on macOS, but Windows builds need [WinBQN](https://github.com/actalley/WinBQN) to set up an appropriate Windows build environment, or be built from Linux by cross-compilation.

 ## License